 DEAR DR.PAUL: My four-year-old son seems to be sick all the time.
 We are constantly at the doctor’s office getting antibiotics for his infections.
 I am worried and wonder how can I tell if my son’s proneness to upper respiratory infections is a symptom of an underlying problem.

-PEDIATRICIAN DR.PAUL Aswers: Your question brings up two points.
-First, that many children, especially when first entering a day care or school setting, usually get sick frequently.
-The other point is the use, and sometimes overuse, of antibiotics in these children.
-We know that the average child who first enters daycare will get about 12-14 infections (either colds, or gastroenteritis) per year.
+PEDIATRICIAN DR.PAUL Answers: Your question brings up two points.
+First, many children, especially when first entering daycare or school setting, usually get sick frequently.
+The other point is the use and sometimes overuse, of antibiotics in these children.
+We know that the average child who first enters daycare will get about 12-14 infections (either colds or gastroenteritis) per year.
 This is because a child who attends daycare or school for the first time is exposed to many new germs in these settings.

 As the years go by, the child develops immunity or protection against these infections and is sick less often.
 This means that a four-year-old child, for example, may be sick more frequently than every month and if each infection lasts about a week, a child can then seem to be sick all the time.
 This is a common situation.

 To know more visit: why is my child always sick with a cold

 The obvious concern is whether there is an underlying problem making a child prone to a large number of infections.
 One important clue lies in whether a child is growing well despite repeated infections.
 Fortunately, in most cases, these children grow normally, according to the growth curves.
 This is a very important and reassuring find.